rezon/sugi/database.md

-== IDatabase
+== DriverInterface

-Sugi\Database\IDatabase is the first level of abstraction.
+Sugi\Database\DriverInterface is the first level of abstraction.
 On this level there are several database drivers for different databases like MySQL, PosgreSQL, SQLite, etc. Each database driver that implements this interface is giving us the ability to use same functions to connect to the server and access the data in an uniform way.
 This includes few basic operations like:
  - open()
  - close()
  - query()